Self-Chained Image-Language Model for Video Localization and Question Answering

 \section{Acknowledgement}

+We thank the reviewers and Archiki Prasad, Hao Tan, Yi-Lin Sung, and Jie Lei for their valuable feedback and input for the paper.
 This work was supported by ARO Award W911NF2110220, DARPA KAIROS Grant FA8750-19-2-1004, DARPA MCS Grant N66001-19-2-4031, and NSF-AI Engage Institute DRL211263.
 The views, opinions, and/or findings contained in this article are those of the authors and not of the funding agency.

 { }